OpenFn/docs/docs/cli.md

 ### 8. Running Workflows

-As of `v0.0.35` the `@openfn/cli` supports running workflows as well as jobs. that allow you to define a list of jobs and rules for executing them.
+As of `v0.0.35` the `@openfn/cli` supports running workflows as well as jobs.
+This allow you to define a list of jobs and rules for executing them.
 You can use a workflow to orchestrate the flow of data between systems in a structured and automated way.